MonteBearo/Discourse-Docs/Localisation/localisation.md

 Exactly how you do this is up to you; every project works differently, and you may have a preferred way of automating tools.

 Below is an example of a batch export / import tool that finds all DiscourseEvent assets in the project, and exports or imports CSV files to a directory of your choosing.
+These methods are added to the "Tools/Discourse" menu.

 This is an Editor script, so must be placed inside an Editor folder in your project.